nrfconnect/ncs-zigbee/docs/lib/osif.rst

 ===================

 The Zigbee async serial is the only backend that the ZBOSS OSIF serial supports for handling the NCP communication.
-This set of functions uses `UART API`_ and can be configured to use UART peripheral.
+This set of functions uses `UART API`_ through the UART peripheral.
 The data received is internally buffered.

 You can also use the Zigbee async serial for logging ZBOSS traces.